stefanfrede/frede-io/assets/pdf/cv_stefan_frede.md

 *Schweisthal is a sales representative for locks, fittings, and security systems.*

-I realized a web app to configure a locking system.
+I built a web app to configure a locking system.

 + Set-up the development environment with Webpack and Babel to use modern JavaScript and ensure it will work on older browsers.